-Dan Lovallo started his radio career in his senior year in high school, when he broadcast the 1972 Torrington High Thanksgiving Day football game between his alma mater and Watertown.
-After attending the University of Connecticut, Lovallo returned to his home town of Torrington, broadcasting news and sports for WSNG.
-His talk show, “Sound Off,” proved to be a popular sounding board for listeners.In 1981, Lovallo began his writing career, serving as sports editor of the Winsted Citizen.
-In 1983, Lovallo pursued his dream of broadcasting professional baseball, leaving the region to broadcast the games of the Kinston, NC Blue Jays and Richmond, VA Braves.
-In 1993, Lovallo returned to his hometown, where he started broadcasting a very popular, no-holes barred conservative talk show, “Talk of the County.”
+In 1981, I began my writing career, serving as sports editor of the Winsted Citizen.
+In 1983, I pursued my dream of broadcasting professional baseball, leaving the region to broadcast the games of the Kinston, NC Blue Jays and Richmond, VA Braves.
+In 1993, I returned to my hometown, where I started broadcasting a very popular, no-holes barred talk show, “Talk of the County.”
 During this period Buckley Broadcasting purchased the station and made it part of a four station AM network, including flagship station WDRC in Hartford.
-Lovallo became the news and sports director for the network, joining the legendary Brad Davis morning radio broadcast.
-He also served as a fill-in for Davis.
-Along the way, Lovallo returned to play-by-play sports, broadcasting with pro baseball’s New Britain Rock Cats, pro basketball’s New England Blizzard and Connecticut Pride, and University of Hartford men’s college basketball.
+I became the news and sports director for the network, joining the legendary Brad Davis morning radio broadcast.
+I also served as a fill-in for Davis.
+Along the way, I returned to play-by-play sports, broadcasting with pro baseball’s New Britain Rock Cats, the Hartford Yard Goats, pro basketball’s New England Blizzard and Connecticut Pride, and University of Hartford men’s college basketball.
 For 20 years, I had the honor to call the renowned Thanksgiving Day Manchester Road Race on radio.